hbaobaid00/sp24-cse110-lab4/expose/javascript/part2.md

     * The output of true === Boolean(2) would be true because 2 gets converted to a boolean and any non-zero value becomes true when it is converted to a boolean so it is similar to true === true which is true.
 15. The difference between == and === is that === is a more strict comparison than == so === compares the data types as well as the value while == just compares the value being compared.
 16. File is in the javascript folder labeled [part2-question16.js](https://github.com/hbaobaid00/sp24-cse110-lab4/blob/main/expose/javascript/part2-question16.js)
+17. The result of the function call would be the list [2, 4, 6] because when we pass in the array in the function, it iterates through each element in the list and calls doSomething with the parameter of each element in the list.
+So every number in the list gets multiplied by 2 and gets pushed to a new array.
+18.